VivekCR7/TEST/SQL-Basics-to-advance/README.md

     C5                        2000
 ```

-we split the data into 2 table now, there is no partial dependency
+We split the data into 2 table now, there is no partial dependency
 and table is in 2NF.

 * **Third normal form**